Barry (dog): Legacy

 In literary works, Samuel Rogers' poem The Great Saint Bernard is sometimes referred to as Barry, The Great St. Bernard.
 Henry Bordeaux praised Barry's work in his 1911 novel La Neige sur les pas.

-Walt Disney Productions made a telemovie entitled Barry of the Great St. Bernard in 1977, and Barry's story has been featured in children's books such as Barry: The Bravest Saint Bernard published by Random House Books for Young Readers.
+Walt Disney Productions made a telemovie for The Wonderful World of Disney entitled Barry of the Great St. Bernard in 1977, based on a story written by Adolf Fux.
+Barry's story has also been featured in children's books such as Barry: The Bravest Saint Bernard published by Random House Books for Young Readers.

 Until September 2004, 18 dogs still belonged to the hospice at any one time.
 The Foundation Barry du Grand Saint Bernard was established to create kennels in Martigny, a village further down the pass, to take over the breeding of St. Bernard puppies from the friars at the hospice.
 Around 20 puppies per year are born at the foundation.
 In 2009, the St. Bernard Dog Museum was opened at the Foundation in Martigny and – to commemorate the occasion – Barry's remains were lent from the museum in Bern.
 Each summer, the foundation leads dogs up the pass when it is open to the hospice, mainly for tourists, with rescue efforts on the pass now conducted by helicopters.

 As of 1995 Barry is the single official hallmark for all precious metals and all fineness standards in Switzerland.